Renata Tebaldi: Honours

 Tebaldi won the first Grammy Award Best Classical Performance - Vocal Soloist in 1959 for her album Operatic Recital.
 Their joint recording of Puccini's Turandot, conducted by Erich Leinsdorf and starring Birgit Nilsson as Turandot, Jussi Björling as Calaf, Tebaldi as Liù and Giorgio Tozzi as Timur with the Rome Opera Orchestra won the Grammy Award for Best Opera Recording in 1961.

 She became a member of the Order of Merit of the Italian Republic as a Grand Officer in 1968 and a Knight Grand Cross in 1992.
 She was also made a Commander of the Ordre des Arts et des Lettres from France.

-Proclamation of the "Tebaldi day", announced in her honor on 11 December 1995 by Rudy Giuliani, then Mayor of New York City.
+Proclamation of "Tebaldi day" was made in her honour on 11 December 1995 by Rudy Giuliani, then Mayor of New York City.

 Legacy

 From February 2010 until 2013, the 15th-century Castle of Torrechiara – Langhirano – hosted within its rooms an exhibition dedicated to Renata Tebaldi.
-This “Castle for a Queen” unveils the many sides of this great diva, whose artistic and personal life remain on display.
+This “Castle for a Queen” unveils the many sides of this great diva, whose artistic and personal life remains on display.
 The items showcased followed her over the arc of time as she spread the world-class tradition of Italian lyrical art, all the way from the beginning of her career and throughout her artistic achievements.
-The exhibition is presented by the Renata Tebaldi Committee in collaboration with Superintendence of Environmental Heritage and Landscape of the province of Parma and Piacenza, the Regio Theatre Foundation of Parma and the Municipality of Langhirano and with the patronage of the province of Parma.
-On June 7, 2014, the museum dedicated to Renata Tebaldi was inaugurated in the stables of Villa Pallavicino in Busseto.

-Tebaldi has been awarded a star for recording in 1960 in Hollywood Walk of Fame in 6628 Hollywood Boulevard, Hollywood, California.
+The exhibition is presented by the Renata Tebaldi Committee in collaboration with the Superintendence of Environmental Heritage and Landscape of the province of Parma and Piacenza, the Regio Theatre Foundation of Parma and the Municipality of Langhirano and with the patronage of the province of Parma.
+On 7 June 2014, the museum dedicated to Renata Tebaldi was inaugurated in the stables of Villa Pallavicino in Busseto.
+Tebaldi was awarded a star for recording in 1960 on the Hollywood Walk of Fame in 6628 Hollywood Boulevard, Hollywood, California.